ygotame/.emacs.d/README.md

 <kbd>Meta</kbd> is usually <kbd>Alt</kbd> or <kbd>Opt</kbd> on PC or Mac keyboards.

-To open the shell
-* Run a subshell wth input and output through an Emacs buffer.
-You can then give commands interactively.
 <b> `M-x shell` </b> Open the shell

 <b> `C-x C-b:` </b>	List Buffers